vatioz/minimal-mistakes/_posts/2018-07-17-poormans-powershell-publish.md

 Now, we need to create single file from each of those publish folders.
 Let's zip it with Powershell's integrated cmdlet `Compress-Archive`.

-Simply do some magic with composing files name and output paths and ZIP it:
+Simply do some magic with composing file names and output paths and ZIP it:

 ```powershell
 $version = "0.5-beta"